EDUMATH: Generating Standards-aligned Educational Math Word Problems: Methods

 \subsection{Finetuning on Annotated Data}

-To explore training a standards-aligned educational MWP generator and validate the quality of our labeled data, we use it to finetune a mid-size open LLM, Gemma 3 12B IT \cite{team_gemma_2025}.
+To validate our dataset's quality, we use it to finetune a mid-size open LLM, Gemma 3 12B IT \cite{team_gemma_2025}.
 We first conduct Supervised Finetuning (SFT) using STEM.
-Next, we conduct Kahneman-Tversky Optimization (KTO) \cite{ethayarajh_kto_2024} on our SFT model with our annotated dataset given MaC labels are binary.
-Next, we train a ModernBERT text classifier \cite{warner_smarter_2024} using our annotation data to label outputs for MaC that reaches 79\% accuracy and a 0.861 AUC-ROC on a held-out test set.
-We then use this classifier on top of our trained KTO model to filter outputs to only those labeled as high quality, resulting in the model we call EDUMATH 12B.
-In Section \ref{EDUMATH_experiments}, we also stack our classifier on top of Qwen 3 30B \cite{yang_qwen3_2025} to create EDUMATH 30B.
-Appendix \ref{finetuning_ablation} shows ablations for EDUMATH 12B's training using our Gemma 3 27B IT annotator.
+Next, we conduct Kahneman-Tversky Optimization (KTO) \cite{ethayarajh_kto_2024} on our SFT model with our annotated data given MaC labels are binary.
+Next, we train a ModernBERT text classifier \cite{warner_smarter_2024} using our annotation data to label MWPs for MaC that reaches 79\% accuracy and a 0.861 AUC-ROC on a held-out test set.
+We then use this classifier on top of our trained KTO model to filter MWPs to only those labeled as high quality, resulting in EDUMATH 12B.\footnote{Using a post-processing classifier is akin to how proprietary models reach SOTA performance by using classifiers or multiple models (e.g., \citet{openai_gpt-5_2025})} We also stack our classifier on top of Qwen 3 30B \cite{yang_qwen3_2025} to create EDUMATH 30B.
+Appendix \ref{finetuning_ablation} shows ablations for EDUMATH 12B's training.
 Both finetuning stages and automatic filtering using our text classifier significantly improve model performance, showing the quality of our data.
 See Appendix \ref{EDUMATH_training_hyperparameters} for further training details and hyperparameters.